rolandyuwy/tp/docs/UserGuide.md

 The [Command Summary](#7-command-summary) section acts as a quick reference point for all the features of SimplyKitchen.

-Finally, the [Glossary](#8-glossary) section provides explanations for the commonly used terms in this document and in th SimplyKitchen application.
+Finally, the [Glossary](#8-glossary) section provides explanations for the commonly used terms in this document and in the SimplyKitchen application.

 [Back to top](#table-of-contents)